Christopher Booker

 Christopher John Penrice Booker (7 October 1937 – 3 July 2019) was an English journalist and author.
 He was a founder and first editor of the satirical magazine Private Eye in 1961.
 From 1990 onward he was a columnist for The Sunday Telegraph.
 In 2009, he published The Real Global Warming Disaster.
 He also disputed the link between passive smoking and cancer, and the dangers posed by asbestos.
 In his Sunday Telegraph section he frequently commented on the UK Family Courts and Social Services.

-In collaboration with Richard North, Booker wrote a variety of publications advancing a eurosceptic, though academically disputed, popular historiography of the European Union.
+In collaboration with Richard North, Booker wrote a variety of publications advancing a Eurosceptic, though academically disputed, popular historiography of the European Union.
 The best-known of these is The Great Deception.

 Career

 Early life

-Booker was educated at Dragon School, Shrewsbury School and Corpus Christi College, Cambridge, where he read History.
+Booker was educated at Dragon School, Shrewsbury School and Corpus Christi College, Cambridge, where he studied History.

 1960s

 With fellow Salopians Richard Ingrams and Willie Rushton he founded Private Eye in 1961, and was its first editor.
 He was ousted by Ingrams in 1963.
 Returning in 1965, he remained a permanent member of the magazine's collaborative joke-writing team thereafter (with Ingrams, Barry Fantoni and current editor Ian Hislop) till his death.

 Booker began writing jazz reviews for The Daily Telegraph while at university.
 From 1961 to 1964, he wrote about jazz for The Sunday Telegraph as well.
 His contributions included a positive account of a concert given by the pianist Erroll Garner, which did not happen; it was a late cancellation.
 In 1962, he became the resident political scriptwriter on the BBC satire show That Was The Week That Was, notably contributing sketches on Home Secretary Henry Brooke and Prime Minister Sir Alec Douglas-Home which have often been cited as examples of the programme's outspoken style.

 From 1964 he became a Spectator columnist, writing on the press and TV, and in 1969 published The Neophiliacs: A Study of the Revolution in English Life in the Fifties and Sixties, a highly critical analysis of the role played by fantasy in the political and social life of those decades.
 He was married to the novelist Emma Tennant between 1963 and 1968.